System for Cross-domain Identity Management: History

 SCIM is the second standard for exchanging user data, but it builds on prior standards (e.g. SPML, PortableContacts, vCards, and LDAP directory services) in an attempt to be a simpler and more widely adopted solution for cloud services providers.

-The SCIM standard is growing in popularity and has been adopted by numerous identity providers (e.g. Azure Active Directory) as well as applications (e.g. Dynamic Signal, Zscaler, Dropbox, and Perimeter81).
+The SCIM standard is growing in popularity and has been adopted by numerous identity providers as well as applications.
 As adoption of the standard grows, so do the number of tools available.
-The standard leverages a number of open-source libraries to facilitate development and testing frameworks ensure that endpoint compliance with the SCIM standard.
+The standard leverages a number of open-source libraries to facilitate development and testing frameworks ensure that endpoint's compliance with the SCIM standard.